jeffreybernadas/nest-starter/README.md

   - [ ] MongoDB
   - [ ] MySQL
 - [ ] REST & WebSocket API
-- [ ] Add RabbitMQ for message queues.
+- [x] Add RabbitMQ (@golevelup/nestjs-rabbitmq) for message queues.
 Add example during user first login welcoming them.
   - Not sure how to do this since registration and auth is done with keycloak
   - Maybe an email after they create a group chat?
 - [ ] Worker server for processing background tasks like queues